MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 ---
 # Sign in with passkeys in Authenticator for Android and iOS devices (preview)

 This article covers the sign-in experience when using passkeys in Microsoft Authenticator with Microsoft Entra ID.
-For more information on the availability of Microsoft Entra ID passkey (FIDO2) authentication across native apps, web browsers, and operating systems, see [App and browser support of passkey (FIDO2) authentication](concept-fido2-compatibility.md).
+For more information on the availability of Microsoft Entra ID passkey (FIDO2) authentication across native apps, web browsers, and operating systems, see [Support for FIDO2 authentication with Microsoft Entra ID](concept-fido2-compatibility.md).

 [!INCLUDE [Passkey roll out](~/includes/entra-authentication-passkey.md)]